rtlewis1/GTK/README.md

-Material-STONES Desktop is a GTK, xfwm4, GNOME-Shell, and Cinnamon Theme light-mode theme.
+Material-STONES Desktop is a GTK, xfwm4, GNOME-Shell, and Cinnamon light-mode theme.

 The Material-STONES theme is based on Material Design standards, and aims to bring a bright, colorful, and elegant experience to your desktop.
 Users will find their non-intrusive, monthly color just where they need it.